What if I am being referred to social services?

 Every council should have set procedures for referring people between housing and social services.
 This should avoid people being passed between housing and social services without either department taking responsibility.
 However, it does sometimes happen that people are passed between departments.
-If this happens to you, get advice.
+If this happens to you, get help.

 What if social services won’t help either?

-If the council has passed you on to social services, but social services cannot help you in the way that you need, get advice.
+If the council has passed you on to social services, but social services cannot help you in the way that you need, get help.
 You may be able to challenge social services by making a complaint, or, in extreme cases, taking legal action.
 The law about the help that social services has to provide can be very complicated, so getting advice is essential if you are in this situation.

 Where can I get help?

 If you have applied to the council housing department for help and they have told you that they can’t help but social services might help, get help immediately.
 An adviser can inform you of your rights to help from social services and what sort of help they might offer.
 An adviser should also be able to look into the reasons why the council has come to that decision, and may be able to put arguments to the council on your behalf.